aws-samples/multi-cluster-allocation-demo-for-agones-on-eks/README.md

 ```

 ### Monitor logs and metrics in CloudWatch
-Because Agones logs and metrics are aggregated into CloudWatch in this sample, you can easily check them in [CloudWatch management console](https://console.aws.amazon.com/cloudwatch/home).
+Agones logs and metrics are aggregated into CloudWatch in this sample.
+You can easily check them in [CloudWatch management console](https://console.aws.amazon.com/cloudwatch/home).

-To check logs, you can open `Log groups` page, and open log groups named for example `/aws/containerinsights/dgs01/application`.
+To check logs, you can open `Log groups` page, and inspect relevant log groups (e.g. `/aws/containerinsights/dgs01/application`.)

 ![log_groups](imgs/log_groups.png)

-Here you can see application logs streamed nearly realtime fro a cluster by Fluent Bit.
-You can configure which logs are ingested and excluded by modifying [`modules/fluent_bit/manifests`](./modules/fluent_bit/manifests/fluent_bit.yaml).
+Here you can see application logs ingested nearly realtime by Fluent Bit.
+You can configure which logs should be included or excluded by modifying [`modules/fluent_bit/manifests`](./modules/fluent_bit/manifests/fluent_bit.yaml).
 Please also check [the official document](https://docs.fluentbit.io/manual/administration/configuring-fluent-bit/classic-mode/configuration-file) for further detail.

-To check metrics, you can either open `All metrics` page or `Dashboards` page from CloudWatch management console.
+For metrics, you can either open `All metrics` page or `Dashboards` page from CloudWatch management console.
-In All metrics page, you can check each metric one by one, which can be useful to check metrics in ad-hoc manner.
+In All metrics page, you can check each metric one by one, which can be useful to check metrics in an ad-hoc manner.

 In CloudWatch Dashboards page, you can create a dashboard to monitor all the required metrics at a glance.
 This sample includes a sample dashboard for monitoring Agones.
 You can import the dashboard by the following command: